17 Realistic Ways to Make $1,000 Fast (Less than One Month)

 13. Let Trim create room in your budget

 Trim is a simple app that acts as your own “personal financial manager.”
 After you link your bank account to the app, Trim will sift through your spending habits, find subscriptions you might want to cancel, negotiate your cable bill, find you better car insurance, and more.
-Plus, the Trim is free.
+Plus, Trim is free.